heinzelotto/rust-opensc/README.md

 # Licensing

 Please note that OpenSC is LGPL-2.1 licensed.
 This crate will link dynamically against OpenSC to ensure the requirements of the LGPL are satisfied.
-The crate itself is licensed as MIT/Apache.
+The crate itself is licensed as MIT.